fall colors and trees on lake

 We did a winter hike at Crosby Farm Regional Park in February.
 This is a popular park especially with dog owners.
 Additionally, we saw cross-country skiers, fat-tire bikers, and even a couple of one-dog sleds.

 I recently learned that Crosby Farm Regional Park is also home to a slot canyon.
 One of our favorite family vacations was hiking at the slot canyons of Lower Antelope Canyon in Page, Arizona.
-So we definitely want to return to Crosby Farm Regional Park this spring or summer to check that out!
+So we returned to find the slot canyon.

 Fun fact: Crosby Farm Regional Park is directly across the Mississippi River from Fort Snelling State Park.